 Options (type) Outline reasons The level of growth together with its dispersal strategy meant that it performed poorly and led to it being ruled out as the preferred strategy.
-Option 3: Economic Growth This option combined a high level of growth with a focus on the Heads of the Valley This strategy performed well in terms of wider strategies, aspirations of the plan, a brownfield sites, and accessibility to employment.
-However, it performed poorly in decarbonisation, deliverability, minimising the need to travel and environmental imp Though the level of growth meant that it performed well in some areas it also led to impact in other areas.
-Similarly the focus on the Heads of the Valleys settlements impact.
+Option 3: Economic Growth This option combined a high level of growth with a focus on the Heads of the Valleys settlements.
+This strategy performed well in terms of wider strategies, aspirations of the plan, availability of brownfield sites, and accessibility to employment.
+However, it performed poorly in terms of decarbonisation, deliverability, minimising the need to travel and environmental implications.
+Though the level of growth meant that it performed well in some areas it also led to a negative impact in other areas.
+Similarly the focus on the Heads of the Valleys settlements had a mixed impact.
 This led to it being ruled out as a preferred strategy.
-Option 4: Sustainable Economic Growth This strategy performed well in terms of meeting the wider needs of the population.
+Option 4: Sustainable Economic Growth This option combined a high level of growth with a dispersal strategy.
+This strategy performed well in terms of meeting the wider needs of the population.
+However, it performed poorly in terms of decarbonisation, wider strategies, aspirations of the plan, availability of brownfield sites, accessibility to employment, deliverability, minimising the need to travel and environmental implications.
+Though the level of growth and spatial distribution were supported by stakeholders weaknesses in the strategy were later identified.